Haider1006/anagrams_finder/README.md

-# Anagram Finder Programming
+# **Anagram Finder Programming**

-An anagram is a word, phrase, or name formed by rearranging the letters of another, such as cinema, formed from iceman.
+An anagram is a word, phrase, or name formed by rearranging letters of the original word to make a new word.
+Examples of an anagram are below:
+State = Taste

 ## Getting Started